• Skip to primary navigation

 • ¼ cup fresh mixed herbs like mint, parsley, dill, or basil chopped

-• 3 tablespoons seeds (use any combination of pine nuts, sunflower, sesame, flax or hemp)
+• 3 tbsp seeds (use any combination of pine nuts, sunflower, sesame, flax or hemp)

 For the Baked Zucchini Breading